Tip 1: visualize the entire project flow on one slide.

 Putting it in one slide forces you simplify the phases.
 You won’t have to look at this everyday.
 Use this at the start of periodic team meetings, and then move on.

 This works for any project, be it Agile, Prince2 or whatever.
 It’s about giving overview.
-This overview is transparant, and this transparency also increases ownership, and warns early one if you’re not on track any more.
+This overview is transparent, and this transparency also increases ownership, and warns early on if you’re veering off course.

 Simplicity for project managers

-Running projects can be fun as long as your team feels in control of it’s going.
+Running projects is fun as long as your team feels in control of where it’s going.
 It’s up to you to make the team feel in control.
 Overview helps with that, and to keep overview you need to keep things simple.

-Whether you’re doing Agile or not, having a sense of the absolute minimum you need to get the outcome your team needs, helps you reduce the work needed, and do away with unnecessary details.
+Whether you’re doing Agile or not, having a sense of the absolute minimum you and your team need to deliver to get the desired outcome, helps reduce the work needed and do away with unnecessary details.

-Defining a mimimum viable product means you do less work, with less hours and costs, and get to launch sooner.
+Defining a minimum viable product means you do less work, with less hours and costs, and get to launch sooner.

-And because your launch sooner, you’ll also learn about how the product works faster, meaning you can improve better.
+And because you launch sooner, you’ll learn about how the product delivers, meaning you can start improving.

 Tip 3: hand over responsibility.

-Once you start tracking the details, your team will start handing over managing their details to you.
+Once you start tracking details, your team will start handing over the monitoring of their work details to you.
 That’s a recipe for disaster.